 In many ways, banks and Fintech are two sides of the same coin.
 Both bring financial service to consumers and companies and must deal with unique regulatory burdens.
 Yet, despite this commonality, the two often take a different approach to solving this problem.

-Banks, for the most part, have taken a “build it and they will come” approach.
-High entry barriers mean consumers don’t have as much of a say when it comes to financial products.
-For the past few centuries, banks have built products they believed the public needed and the customers have kept coming.
-Until now, it’s a strategy that worked.
+Banks, for the most part, took a “build it and they will come” approach.
+High entry barriers meant that consumers never really had much of a voice or choice when it came to financial service.
+Rather, banks built products they thought the public needed, and business would flow in.
+For years, this strategy seemed to work.

-Recently, though, fintech companies have flipped that equation on its head.
-Instead of building the product first and hoping customers would come, these innovators have set out to reinvent the banking experience.
+Recently, though, Fintech companies flipped that equation on its head.
+Instead of building the product first and hoping customers would come, these innovators set out to reinvent the banking experience.
 To date, these efforts continue to be successful.
 From payments to lending, and beyond, Fintechs enjoy an ever-increasing market share.
-Having said that, it seems that the way forward for both banks and fintech companies is through collaboration.

-Banks and Fintechs have been hard at work on partnerships for some time now.
+It sounds lofty, but don’t take our word for it: banks and Fintechs have been hard at work on this partnership for some time now.
 Here are 6 examples of banks and Fintechs collaborating for innovation.

 6 innovative projects between banks and Fintechs

 German neobank N26 is no stranger to Fintech.
 As one of Europe’s Fintech unicorns, the company knows the value of building quickly using partnerships and collaboration.
 To that end, N26 partnered with money remittance Fintech TransferWise to give its client low-cost access to over 30 currency pairs.

 Spain has one of the most competitive retail banking markets in Europe.
 To help customers send small amounts faster than traditional bank transfers, the industry created Bizum.
 With the Spanish central bank’s backing, users can use the app to send and make payments from their phones, both between peers and with participating businesses.